mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 * 32x16 pixel 1/4 Scan LED Matrix 'Indoor' Panel using an ingenious workaround as demonstrated in the 32x16_1_4_ScanPanel example.
 * 126x64 [SM5266P](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA/issues/164) 1/32 Scan Panel

-Ones interested in internals of such matrixes could find [this article](https://www.sparkfun.com/news/2650) useful.
+Ones interested in internals of such matrices could find [this article](https://www.sparkfun.com/news/2650) useful.

 Due to the high-speed optimized nature of this library, only specific panels are supported.
 Please do not raise issues with respect to panels not supported on the list below.